Particular/docs.particular.net/Content/NServiceBus/unobtrusive-mode-messages.md

     every release/build.
 This means that as long as you do a NuGet update with the -safe flag your service contracts will stay compatible.
--   Support for running in “Unobtrusive” mode means you do not need to reference any NServiceBus assemblies from your own message assemblies, thereby removing the problem altogether.
+-   Support for running in "Unobtrusive" mode means you do not need to reference any NServiceBus assemblies from your own message assemblies, thereby removing the problem altogether.